SpenceKonde/megaTinyCore/megaavr/extras/Tuning.md

 Connect your UPDI programmer (or serial port for Optiboot upload).
 Now everything is powered (that's why you uploaded bare minimum or blink - so it and the timebase won't be fighting over that pin)

-And upload megaTinyTunrr to the target.
+And upload megaTinyTuner to the target.
 After a few seconds, LED will blink quickly during the tuning process. and then either finish or crash (hangs in one state or the other, and then gets rebooted by the
 WDT, after which it indicates that it has been tuned with the) Wait until the LED (LED_BUILTIN, the same pin the Blink uses; PA7 on most parts) turns on.